 The World Health Organization writes "There is no health without mental health" and recommends a shift to preventing mental health problems with early detection, and by emphasizing to policy makers the rising economic cost without prevention.
 What if prevention could happen by routine check-ups, it would be just as routine as having a cancer, cholesterol screening or checking for cavities.
 Imagine talking to a professional to discuss strategies and coping skills to deal with life problems, or being assessed to see if you need something a little more before the problems get out of control.
 That would be like having a few weeks of physical therapy after an injury while learning how to keep your body strong and prevent another injury.
-Short-term Evidence Based therapies show more effectiveness than traditional talk therapy or medications alone in managing anxiety and depression.
+Short-term Evidence Based therapies are more effective than traditional talk therapy or medications alone in managing anxiety and depression.

 Mental health skills can be learned very quickly with motivation to change.
 Understanding the mind and learning ways to cope with emotional distress can be done in a few sessions.
 Specialized techniques such as Cognitive Behavioral Therapy and EMDR along with practicing new skills are ways to manage disturbing thoughts and emotions without spending years in treatment.
 Some people are even able to drastically reduce or even discontinue medications as they find natural ways to cope.